Get

 9. Skin Cancer

-Skin cancer, also known as Squamous Cell Carcinoma, can also cause scabs on a cat, but it is more commonly seen in cats that spend a lot of time outside in the sunlight and have light-colored fur.
+Skin cancer, also known as Squamous Cell Carcinoma, can also cause scabs on cats, but it is more commonly seen in cats that spend a lot of time outside in the sunlight and have light-colored fur.
 Signs of skin cancer in cats include crusty or bleeding sores that don’t go away with medication, sores that don’t heal, loose hair near the sore, crusty material near the sore, or even the growth of tumors.

 Skin cancer can spread quickly in cats, so it’s vital that it be treated as soon as possible if it is, indeed, the cause.
 Particularly at risk are the nose and tips of ears.